 California State University, Fullerton offers a full range of national and state-approved credential programs leading to careers in education.
-From its earliest days to the present, this has been one of the chief missions of the university.
-Pursuing a teaching credential in California is a complicated matter because of the number of specific requirements that must be met.
-Credential requirements are established by the Legislature and enforced by the Commission on Teacher Credentialing (CTC).
-This commission also reviews and approves all credential preparation programs, such as those at the university.
+From its earliest days to the present, teacher preparation has been one of the chief missions of the university.
+Students pursuing a teaching credential in California must navigate a number of specific requirements.
+Credential requirements are established by the Legislature and enforced by the California Commission on Teacher Credentialing (CCTC).
+The Commission also reviews and approves all university credential preparation programs.
 An academic major in education is not permitted in California, thus students seeking teaching credentials must do so in conjunction with, or after the completion of, a baccalaureate degree program in an academic area outside of education.